-- National standards for supported child contact centres and enhanced national standards for supervised child contact centres developed and updated to provide quality assurance.
+- National standards for supported child contact centres and enhanced national standards for supervised child contact centres were developed and updated to provide quality assurance.

 - Ongoing individual and group training related to contact centre activity and standards.

-- Website information supported by an information line with a Disclosure & Barring Service umbrella service for members.
+- Website information is supported by an information line with a Disclosure & Barring Service umbrella service for members.

-- Safeguarding advice line for members and online Safe Referral System provided for parents perhaps without legal representation to make a secure self referral.
+- Safeguarding advice line for members and online Safe Referral System provided for parents perhaps without legal representation to make a secure self-referral.
 This is used by over 50 accredited centres providing supported contact.